websemantics/brimer/README.md

 ```

 > Brimer is a CSS Framework built after [Primer](http://primercss.io/), GitHub’s internal CSS framework.
 The idea is to have a cake and eat it too by combining Github attractive clean style and Bootstrap extensive feature list.
-Life does not get better than that!
+A marriage made in heaven!

 ### [Brimer](http://websemantics.github.io/brimer)&nbsp;&nbsp;&nbsp;[Getting Started](#getting-started)&nbsp;&nbsp;&nbsp;[Submit Issue](https://github.com/websemantics/brimer/issues)